 LAWYER HELPLINE: ☎ 1800 455 886

-Our solicitors are specialists who deal with contested wills and disputed probate.
+Our disputed probate solicitors are specialists who deal with contested wills and probate.
 We represent beneficiaries, dependants, executors and administrators together with those who feel that they have been wrongfully left out of a will.
 We deal with all legal matters relating to challenging a will or objecting to the appointment of a particular executor or administrator.
 Contested wills and disputed probate are complex legal matters that require specialist knowledge and the ability to deal with both contentious and non contentious issues.

 Executors or Administrators

 After someone passes away, there must be a person who takes responsibility for managing and distributing the assets of the deceased's estate.
 Depending on whether or not the deceased had a will, this person is either an executor or an administrator.
 An executor must be specifically appointed by the deceased in a valid will.
 If the deceased did not have a will, of if they did not name an executor an administrator is appointed.
 There are sometimes disagreements about the named executor who may be considered unsuitable or about who should become the administrator and in these cases our lawyers can help.
-Our solicitors specialise in contested wills and disputed probate including dealing with the appointment of administrators and executors.
+Our disputed probate solicitors specialise in contested wills and probate including dealing with the appointment of administrators and executors.

 The difference between executors and administrators is primarily in name only because the two roles encompass very similar duties.
 Both are charged with the duty to collect in and then distribute the deceased's property.
 The executor is responsible for distributing the estate according to the instructions set forth in the will.
 An administrator, on the other hand, distributes the estate according to the laws of intestacy.
-If either an executor or administrator fails in their duty our solicitors who deal with contested wills and disputed probate cases can make application to the court on your behalf.
+If either an executor or administrator fails in their duty our disputed probate solicitors who deal with contested wills and disputed probate cases can make application to the court on your behalf.

 Application For A Grant